 This easy recipe for a healthy and flavorful Spinach Apple Cranberry Salad combines sweet and savory ingredients and is proof that simple can be delicious.

-Whether it’s for a small family dinner or a large feast, you can impress your guests with this easy and light spinach salad.
-Perfect as a starter or a side dish, this simple Spinach Apple and Cranberry Salad dressed with an apple cider vinaigrette comes together quickly.
+Whether it's for a small family dinner or a large feast, you can impress your guests with this easy and light spinach salad.
+Perfect as a starter or a side dish to your Thanksgiving (or any) dinner, this simple Spinach, Apple and Cranberry Salad dressed with an apple cider vinaigrette comes together quickly.

 This salad demonstrates that all it takes are a few basic pantry ingredients and a couple of fresh seasonal ingredients to make flavourful salads that aren't boring.

 This healthy fresh spinach salad recipe puts together ingredients that complement each other by adding sweet and savoury elements of different textures and colours.